List of Perth Glory FC players

-Perth Glory Football Club, an association football club based in East Perth, Perth, was founded in 1996.
+Perth Glory Football Club, an association football club based in Perth, was founded in 1996.
 They became the first and only Western Australian member admitted into the A-League Men in 2005, having spent their first eight seasons participating in the National Soccer League.
 The club's first team has competed in nationally and internationally organised competitions, and all players who have played in 100 or more such matches are listed below.

 Jamie Harnwell holds the record for the greatest number of appearances for Perth Glory.
 Between 1998 and 2011 the Australian defender played 269 times for the club.
-The club's goalscoring record is held by Bobby Despotovski, who scored 116 goals in all competitions between 1996 to 2004.
+The club's goalscoring record is held by Bobby Despotovski, who scored 116 goals in all competitions between 1996 and 2004.